-Section 553(b)(3)(B) of the Administrative Procedure Act (APA) (5 U.S.C.
+Section 553(b) of the Administrative Procedure Act (APA) (5 U.S.C.
 551 et seq.) authorizes agencies to dispense with notice and comment procedures for rules when the agency, for "good cause," finds that those procedures are "impracticable, unnecessary, or contrary to the public interest."
 Under this section, an agency, upon finding good cause, may issue a final rule without providing notice and seeking comment prior to issuance.
 Further, section 553(d) of the APA authorizes agencies to make rules effective in less than thirty days, upon a finding of good cause.

 An unsafe condition exists that requires the immediate adoption of this AD without providing an opportunity for public comments prior to adoption.
-The FAA has found that the risk to the flying public justifies forgoing notice and comment prior to adoption of this rule because cracks in the forward horizontal stabilizer spars could lead to structural failure of the horizontal tail with consequent loss of control of the airplane.
-Airplanes with the affected STC installed are used in fire-fighting missions and put frequent high repetitive fatigue loads in this area at a high utilization rate.
-Based on the number of cracks found to date, a significant number of airplanes need to be inspected within 3 to 15 days depending on the configuration.
-This compliance time is shorter than the time necessary for the public to comment and for publication of the final rule.
+The FAA has found that the risk to the flying public justifies forgoing notice and comment prior to adoption of this rule because cracks in the horizontal stabilizer spars could lead to structural failure of the horizontal tail with consequent loss of control of the airplane.
+Airplanes with the affected STC installed are used in fire-fighting missions and put frequent high repetitive fatigue loads in this area at a high utilization rate (about 100 hours TIS monthly).
+Based on the number of cracks found to date, a significant number of airplanes need to be inspected within 7 days after the effective date of this AD and modified with bathtub fittings within 300 hours TIS (about 3 months for the high utilization airplanes).
+These compliance times are shorter than the time necessary for the public to comment and for publication of the final rule.
 Accordingly, notice and opportunity for prior public comment are impracticable and contrary to the public interest pursuant to 5 U.S.C.
-553(b)(3)(B).
+553(b).